sararita28/basic-git-tutorial/gittutorial.md

 //Tutorial

-    - Once github is installed and initialized, you want to add your name and email address to git so in your terminal you add these 2 lines of codes once at a time:
+    - Once git is installed and initialized, you want to add your name and email address to git so in your terminal you add these 2 lines of codes once at a time:
         $git config --global user.name 'YourName'
         $git config --global user.email 'YourEmail'